 Following the execution of the minimum purchase option, the Company entered into a Limited Liability Company Agreement (LLC Agreement) with JDM Member to form Douglas Ranch Development Holding Company (Teravalis).
 The Company and JDM Member then contributed their interests in the Teravalis Property to Teravalis in exchange for an equity interest.
-As of June 30, 2023, member equity interest in Teravalis is 88.0% for the Company and 12.0% for JDM Member.
-Teravalis was determined to be a VIE, and as the Company has the power to direct the activities that most significantly impact its economic performance, the Company is considered the primary beneficiary and HHC continued to consolidate Teravalis.
+At September 30, 2023, the Company holds 88.0% of the Teravalis interests and JDM Member holds the remaining 12.0%.
+Teravalis was determined to be a VIE, and as the Company has the power to direct the activities that most significantly impact its economic performance, the Company is considered the primary beneficiary and continues to consolidate Teravalis.

 Under the terms of the LLC agreement, cash distributions and the recognition of income-producing activities will be pro rata based on economic ownership interest.
-As of June 30, 2023, the Company's Condensed Consolidated Balance Sheets include \$541.3 million of Master Planned Community assets, \$0.5 million of Accounts Payable and other liabilities, and \$65.0 million of Noncontrolling interest related to Teravalis.
+As of September 30, 2023, the Company's Condensed Consolidated Balance Sheets include \$541.4 million of Master Planned Community assets, \$0.3 million of Accounts Payable and other liabilities, and \$65.0 million of Noncontrolling interest related to Teravalis.